 According to the Sautrantika:

-- Superficial true phenomena have their existence established merely by their being imputed by conceptual cognition (rtog-pas btags-pa-tsam-du grub-pa).
+- Superficial true phenomena have their existence established exclusively by being something imputed by conceptual cognition.
 They lack the ability to perform functions and thus lack substantially established existence.
 In other words, they do not serve as the natal source for valid cognitions of them.
 The natal source for their valid cognition is from the side of the mind cognizing them.
 Superficial true phenomena include all static phenomena.

 Superficial true phenomena are classified as metaphysical entities (spyi-mtshan, generally characterized phenomena) – literally, phenomena with general defining characteristics.
 They are the appearing objects (snang-yul) of only conceptual cognitions, although they are not the actual cognitive appearances (snang-ba) in those cognitions.

 An appearing object of a cognition is the direct object (dngos-yul) that arises in a cognition, as if it were directly in front of the consciousness (blo-ngor) that cognizes it.
 Categories, however, lack any shape or form, and therefore cannot actually “appear.”
-They are like static abstractions, which can only arise in a conceptual cognition when imputed (projected, labeled) onto a basis for imputation that does have a shape or form, such as a sensory object.
+They are like static abstractions, which can only arise in a conceptual cognition when imputed (labeled) onto a basis for imputation that does have a shape or form, such as a sensory object.
 The sensory object (a deepest true phenomenon), then, is what actually appears, through a fully transparent mental aspect (mental hologram) that represents it.
 The sensory object, however, is partially veiled by the partially transparent category, since the category is the appearing object directly in front of the consciousness.

 Deepest true phenomena are objective entities (rang-mtshan, individually characterized phenomena) – literally, phenomena with individual defining characteristics.
 They are the appearing objects of only non-conceptual cognitions, although they are what actually appears in both non-conceptual and conceptual cognition.